swisschain/Sirius.Api.Docs/source/includes/_rest_protocol-description.md

 ## Authentication

 Sirius API uses `Bearer authentication`.
-To get the token, register in our [Universe portal](https://universe.swisschain.io/), create a subscription and create an API key.
+To get the token, [contact us](mailto:info@swisschain.io) to get invitation code, then register in our [Universe portal](https://universe.swisschain.io/), create a subscription and create an API key.
 We use JWT as the API key, so you can explore which claims particular token contains using [jwt.io](https://jwt.io) online service.

 > Request Header